Toward quantum scaling advantage in approximate optimization

-where \(t_f\) is the time taken to generate the sample and \(p_{E \leq E_0 + \varepsilon |E_0|}\) is the probability of finding a solution with energy \(E\), within \(\varepsilon\) optimality gap of the true ground state energy \(E_0\), certified by Gurobi solver~\cite{gurobi}.
-For each individual instance, we calculate the average runtime \(t_f\) and probability \(p_{E \leq E_0 + \varepsilon |E_0|}\) over \(100\) independent runs of a given solver.
-Finally, we take the median of \(\TTe\) over all instances of fixed size \(N\) to obtain \(\medTTe\), and estimate the standard deviation via bootstrap resampling.
-For the sake of transparency, in the case of SBM results we distinguish two different runtimes: the total runtime \(t_f^{\mathrm{tot}}\), which includes \emph{all overhead} related to communication between CPU and GPUs, memory management and results aggregation from individual GPUs, as well as the pure GPU runtime \(t_f^{\mathrm{GPU}}\), which is the time spent by the GPU on the actual computation (the average, in case of multiple GPUs used).
-The latter is the one most similar to what D-Wave QPU reports as the annealing time, $\tau$, neglecting the programming and readout times.
-However, we stress that while $t_f^{\mathrm{GPU}}$ is measured over the course of the simulation, $\tau$ can only be set a~priori and cannot be independently verified afterward.
+where \(t_f\) is the time taken to generate the sample and \(p_{E \leq E_0 + \varepsilon |E_0|}\) is the probability of finding a solution with energy \(E\), within the \(\varepsilon\) optimality gap of the true ground state energy \(E_0\), certified by the Gurobi solver~\cite{gurobi}.
+For each instance, we compute the average run-time $t_f$ and success probability $p_{E \leq E_0 + \varepsilon |E_0|}$ over $100$ independent solver runs.
+The median of $\TTe$ across all instances of size $N$ gives $\medTTe$, and its standard deviation is estimated via bootstrap resampling.
+For SBM, we distinguish two run times: the total run-time $t_f^{\mathrm{tot}}$, including all overhead from CPU-GPU communication, memory handling, and result aggregation, and the pure GPU run-time $t_f^{\mathrm{GPU}}$, representing the actual compute time (averaged across GPUs when applicable).
+The latter most closely corresponds to the D-Wave annealing time $\tau$, which omits programming and readout overheads.
+However, unlike $t_f^{\mathrm{GPU}}$, measured during execution, $\tau$ is \emph{preset} and cannot be independently verified afterward -- a significant distinction discussed in Sec.
+S5 of the Supplemental Material~\cite{supmat}.

-As in Ref.~\cite{Lidar2025}, we optimize the \(\medTTe\) over the relevant parameters of the solver, which in the case of SBM are the number of steps \(N_s\) and number of replicas \(N_r\) (cf. Methods).
-The resulting optimal values of \(N_s\) and \(N_r\) are shown in the two bottom rows of Fig.~\ref{fig:scaling_comp}, for the four values of \(\varepsilon \in \{0.75, 1.00, 1.10, 1.25\}\%\).
-For small instances, the energy level spacing is relatively large, so the number of steps \(N_s\), can be kept small, and the number of replicas \(N_r\) can be increased to improve the probability of finding a solution withing the optimality gap.
-With growing instance size, it becomes increasingly important for the Hamiltonian governing the dynamics to change slowly, thus the optimal \(N_s\) increases, and accordingly \(N_r\) decreases to compensate and balance the runtime with quality of solution.
+As in Ref.~\cite{Lidar2025}, we optimize $\medTTe$ over the solver parameters, that is, number of steps $N_s$ and replicas $N_r$ (cf. Methods).
+The optimal $N_s$ and $N_r$ values are shown in the bottom rows of Fig.~\ref{fig:scaling_comp} for $\varepsilon \in \{0.75, 1.00, 1.10, 1.25\}\%$.
+For small instances, the larger energy spacing allows smaller $N_s$ and larger $N_r$ to enhance success probability within the optimality gap.
+As instance size grows, the Hamiltonian must vary more slowly, so typically the optimal $N_s$ increases while $N_r$ decreases, balancing run-time and solution quality.